are comments - no need to type them. These

 I have lots of ideas of new features I would like to implement, and I also would like to learn your ideas and priorities!

-If you have time to delve into Kombilo development, check out the mercurial repository:
+If you have time to delve into Kombilo development, check out the git repository:

 Feel free to fork the project and do send me pull requests for improvements or fixes you made.